-All leaders, professionals, founders, and employees can benefit from getting a great coach but finding the right one might be difficult.
+All leaders, professionals, founders, and employees can benefit from getting professional business coaching.
+But finding the right one might be difficult.
 It’s a jungle out there and unless you happen to know one or have someone you trust that can recommend one, you might not get exactly what you were hoping for.

 What does help is knowing what to look for in a great coach.
-So, let me take you through a few things you should know about the field of coaching, and tips on how to find the right coach for you, your esteemed leaders, and valuable employees.
+So, let me take you through a few things you should know about the field of coaching and a host of tips on how to find the right coach for you, your leadership team, and valued employees.

 Why Look for a Professional Coach?